Troglodytee/DOCX-to-PDF-Discord-Bot/README.md

 # DOCX-to-PDF-Discord-Bot

-## Introduction

-This bot help you to convert .docx or .odt files to PDF, with one simple command.
+This is a Discord bot that can convert `DOCX` or `ODT` files into `PDF`.

-## Advantages / Disadvantages
+## Features

-* Advantages
-    - Simple to use
+- `DOCX` or `ODT` to `PDF` converter
-* Disadvantages
+## Installation
+1. Download the repository by clicking on `Code > Download ZIP`
+2. Extract the ZIP file
+3. Go into `main.pyw` and replace the placeholders by your informations
+4. Run `main.pyw`
+## Requirements
+- Python 3.7
+- Python discord library
+- Python aspose library
+- Python os library
+## Usage
+After running `main.pyw` you can send `$convert` in a channel the bot can read and send messages, with to file you want to convert attach to it.
+## Warning
-    - It also write the Aspose logo in the background of the PDF files.
-(I will try to patch it in the future)
+Because of the usage of the "Aspose" Python library, the Aspose logo will appear in the background of the result PDF pages.

-## Utilisation

-To indicate to the bot to convert the files you send, you have to use ``$convert`` at the start of your message.